About Me

 This balance is found at the intersection where your passions and talents converge with the things that the world needs and is willing to pay for.

-Part of what makes my work unique is my use of my own custom glazes, its based on chemistry, and chemical reactions from the raw materials used.
+My work is made even more unique by my use of glaze chemistry, developing my own glazes.
+Glazes are made using recipes to precisely weight out raw materials.
 I love layering the glazes to add more depth in my work.

 You cannot rush ceramics, if you try something too fast it can crack, it remembers everything the way you handled it, if it bent when it was wet, it will try to reappear after the final glaze firing.